ucheor/QR-S3_Backend_Lock_Update/README.md

 ![terraform init migrate state](images/terraform%20migrate%20state.png)

+The lock has now been switched to Native S3 locking.

 ```
 terraform apply
 ```
 "yes" to agree

-The lock has now been switched to Native S3 locking

 To confirm, while running a Terraform apply, you can have a look at the AWS S3 bucket folder and should see the lock file appear briefly while the code is being applied.

 ![verify S3 backend lock](images/s3%20bucket%20lock%20verification.png)

-It is safe to go ahead and decommision the DynamoDB table.

 ## Key Benefits of S3 Native Locking